News

 Six ethics requirements for accelerated drug approval

-In a recent Bioethics article, lab members Andreoletti and Blasimme delve into the ethical dimensions of AA, proposing six crucial conditions for its justifiable use.
+Lab members Andreoletti and Blasimme delve into the ethical dimensions of AA, proposing six crucial conditions for its justifiable use.

 Behind the scenes from a recent book writing workshop at Monte Verita in Ascona